asteyven/SET08103-base/assessment/README.md

 #### REVIEW MEETING: Lab of Week 9

-The aim of this code review is to check that task management is set-up and that the initial requirements gathering has taken place via user stories and use cases.
+The aim of this code review is to check that task management is set up and that the initial requirements gathering has taken place via user stories and use cases.
 You should have completed at least 50% of the work for the project at this point based on your own estimates.

 #### Checklist Submission 2 (20% of CW mark)